ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 More granular information about a DataFrame and its contents is available with the `.info` method.
-In addition to attributes like the DataFrame's shape and its column names, `info` provides a brief summary of the number of cells that contain data, the type of data in each cell, and the total memory usage of the
+In addition to attributes like the DataFrame's shape and its column names, `.info` provides a brief summary of the number of cells that contain data, the type of data in each cell, and the total memory usage of the
 DataFrame: